sky-shiva/data-cleaning-project/Readme.md

 # why i have taken demo.ipynb and demo.csv

 see i have taken demos because to explain clearly about the replacing of correct values you can understand by seeing the code in demo.ipynb

+# step 4 is handling mixed booleans

+This is same like the prev one first we need to check any unique values and create a dictionary - > key pair values and use replace function by this the rows will become either True or False